MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 #### Mob station layout

-In addition to physical space, it helps to have a mob station pre set up.
+In addition to physical space, it helps to have a mob station set up that is ready to use at any time.
 I have found the following items have helped in having a comfortable mob programming station to work at.

 1. Large Screen TV (at least 50")
 2. Separate smaller screen for mob timer (19" - 21")